SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Lively's Value Talk & Text plan costs $14.99 per month plus 10 cents per text message.
 You also need to pay a one-time $35 activation fee when you purchase the Jitterbug Flip2 and begin service.
 Unlike other cellular providers, Lively doesn't offer AARP or other discounts on phone plans.
 However, Lively does offer an AARP discount for their Health & Safety Packages if you decide to add one to your phone plan.
 More on those later!

 This plan gives you 300 minutes, and you'll pay 10 cents for every text message you send and receive.
 Plus, it includes free roaming and long-distance services.
 If you have a landline at home and will only be using the Jitterbug Flip2 when you're out of the house and don't plan on texting, the Value Talk & Text plan may work just fine.

 Lively's Unlimited Talk & Text plan is one of the more affordable unlimited plans we've seen, at just $19.99 per month (plus the upfront device fee and one-time $35 activation fee).
-For example, Snapfon offers an unlimited talk and text plan for $25 per month.
-Consumer Cellular's price is comparable at $20 per month for unlimited minutes, but it doesn't include unlimited text messages.
+For example, Snapfon offers an unlimited talk and text plan for $15 per month.
+Consumer Cellular's price is comparable at $20 per month for unlimited talk and text, plus 1 GB of data.

 If you're planning to use your cell phone as your main phone line, I recommend the Unlimited Talk & Text plan.
 For just $5 more per month, you won't have to worry about overage charges.